MichaelMcCulloch/ATP-Economy/README.md

 The financial health of each regional economy is measured by its **Capital Adequacy Ratio (AEC)**, a metric analogous to a bank's liquidity coverage ratio.
 This ratio reflects the availability of high-potential `eATP` relative to total circulating capital.
 The system features an automatic stabilizer (an "AMPK-like gate") where a low regional AEC automatically throttles the rates of all production activities.
 This macroprudential mechanism acts as a circuit breaker, preventing a "run on the bank" by forcing the economy to conserve its settlement liquidity during periods of stress, thereby avoiding systemic collapse.

+### 5. Nominal Overlays: Fiat and Crypto as Coordination Layers

+Fiat and crypto currencies are not removed but are modeled as coordination and credit layers that sit on top of the biophysical economy.
+They serve as units of account, facilitate price discovery, and warehouse risk, but they **cannot settle physical transactions**.
+Their only bridge to the real economy is a regulated **FX valve** that allows agents to convert nominal assets into `eADP` (not `eATP`) under spreads and regional caps.
+These caps are tied to recent physical `eATP` generation, ensuring that nominal credit creation cannot outpace the real economy's capacity to perform work.

 ## Endogenous Dynamics: The Engine of Change

 The model includes several interconnected feedback loops that drive long-term economic evolution.